Notes on Contributors

 BROOKE ALLEN teaches History of Thought in the Bennington Prison Education Initiative.

-MARK JARMAN’s latest collection of poetry is Zeno’s Eternity, from Paul Dry Books (2023).
+MARK JARMAN’s latest collection of poetry, Zeno’s Eternity, was published by Paul Dry Books in 2023.

 *Asterisk indicates a new contributor.